SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/06-Homework.md

 [/output]
 [/test]
 [/tests]
-[code-io /]
 [/code-task]
 [/slide]

 [slide]
 # Problem: Name and Expression
-[code-task title="Name and Expression" taskId="28-00-p-03" executionStrategy="python-code" ]
+[code-task title="Name and Expression" taskId="27-00-p-03" executionStrategy="java-code"]
-[code-editor language=python]
+[code-editor language=java]
 ```
+import java.util.Scanner;

+public class Main {
+    public static void main(String[] args) {
-# Write your code here
+        // Write your code here
+    }
+}

 ```
 [/code-editor]
 [task-description]
 ## Description

-Write a program to print `Catlyn` on the first line and calculate and print the result of the expression `5 + 3` on the second line.
+Write a program to print 'Catlyn' on the first line and calculate and print the result of the expression 5 + 3 on the second line
 [/task-description]
-[code-io /]
 [tests]
 [test open]
 [input]